Am I too Old?

 But there's no reason to not start just because you're a teenager or an adult, and I created this section to help push you towards start.

 The most important thing to remember about Irish dance is that it's a folk dance.
-It's meant for fun, for some culture, and for community, which are the things my original TCRG always valued above competition.
+It's meant for fun, for some culture, and for community, which are the things my first TCRG (teacher) always valued above competition.
 If you can enjoy yourself while dancing on the beat, you've done all Irish dance needs you to do.

 I mention this multiple times on my site because it's important to remember: statistically, most Irish dancers do not reach the championship level or go to a major.
 Only 1% ever qualify for Worlds.
 The vast majority of Irish dancers move at their own pace, with their own goals in mind.
 There are probably a good quantity who never compete or even perform.
 Competing isn't for everyone!
 Neither is performance!
 And it doesn't mean you're not a good dancer or that you can't progress.
 And even if you're struggling, it doesn't mean you shouldn't keep at it.
-Just have fun, that's what dancing is all about.
+Just have fun; that's what dancing is all about.

 The benefit of starting in my double-digits was that I (and my class) generally progressed at a much more rapid pace than the young beginners.
 We started hardshoe sooner, competed sooner, performed in big shows sooner, and perfected technique sooner.
 We also just generally learned steps more quickly.